What to Do When Alzheimer’s Patients Hit?

 Look For Support

 There are other families and individuals who have Alzheimer’s patients who hit and have had their own share of experiences.
 Talk to them and ask them for help and advice on how to go about such situations.
-When it gets too bad and you cannot continue living with the patient because they are a danger to themselves and to others, take them to a nursing home or facility that specializes in caring for Alzheimer’s patient.
+When it gets too bad and you cannot continue living with the person because they are a danger to themselves and to others, try finding a good home care agency that can help.